This is the silicone spray product recommended by Gates.

 The German-made hub has a reputation for reliability and durability, a reputation that is well deserved, in our view.
-Our personal experience with the hub comprises more than 8000 miles ridden on 3 different Rohloff-equipped Co-Motion tandems, including 7 international and 2 domestic tours, most of those involving air travel with the hub.
+Our personal experience with the hub comprises more than 15000 miles ridden on 5 different Rohloff-equipped Co-Motion tandems, including multiple international and domestic tours, many of those involving air travel with the hub.

 Right seat stay on a Co-Motion Java Rohloff.
 The Torx head screw holds together the joint that allows the stay to be split for belt passage.

 As for pros, we think there are many.
 To list a few: